SPEED MENU - click on the subject below to get there quickly

 A section of Hairpin Drive is reserved for prospective students and their parents who have made appointments for Admission Counseling and/or campus tours.
 Permits are issued by the Office of Admissions.

 The cost of parking for music productions, theater productions, Arts and Issues, etc., should be built into event ticket prices if possible.
 Sponsors of events may choose to pay a flat fee for not ticketing a specific lot based upon the number of hours suspension of ticketing is requested.
-Rates are as follows: $150 for 1 to 3 hours and $37.50 for each hour thereafter.
+The rate is $50.00 per hour.
 Weekend events would be exempt, since there is open parking on weekends.

 You may download the Special Request Form for event/guest parking passes located in the Forms section of this website.